LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 # Cucumber Extent Report
-In the last section of Cucumber Reports  we got to know about the Plugins which are provided by Cucumber itself to generate various kind of reports like HTML, JSON, XML etc. Generally, those reports are enough to give us the overall execution results with detailed time logs and other things.
-But there are many third party plugins also available which helps to produce reports with improved test logs capacity and better visual graphics.
+In the last section of Cucumber Reports  we got to know about the Plugins which are provided by Cucumber itself to generate various kind of reports like HTML, JSON, XML, etc. Generally, those reports are enough to give us the overall execution results with detailed time logs and other things.
+But there are many third party plugins also available which help to produce reports with improved test logs capacity and better visual graphics.
 ## Extend Report
-One of such plugin is Extent Report by Anshoo Arora.
-This is considered one of the best reporting plugin.
+One of such plugins is 'Extent Report' by Anshoo Arora.
+This is currently considered one of the best reporting plugin on the market.
-This reports fits fine with any test framework you use.
-With Cucumber as well it works fine but it requires to have some hacks to produce reports which even provide you details around the test steps as well.
+This report fits fine with any test framework you use.
+With Cucumber as well it works fine but it requires to have some hacks to produce reports.
-It would have been easy if, Cucumber would also have annotations like @beforeScenario & @beforeFeature.
+It would have been easy if Cucumber also had annotations like @beforeScenario and @beforeFeature.
 These annotations are available in SpecFLow which is Cucumber in C#.
-But there is another alternative called Cucumber Extent Reporter.
+But there is an alternative for Cucumber called 'Cucumber Extent Report'.

 ## Cucumber Extent Report
-This plugin is build on Extent Report specially for Cucumber by Vimal Selvam.
+This plugin is build on Extent Report specifically for Cucumber by Vimal Selvam.
 This is why it is named **Cucumber Extent Report**.
 This one is actually made to ease the implementation of Extent Report in Cucumber Framework.
 Let’s start with implementing the same in our Selenium Cucumber Framework.

 ## Step 1 : Add Cucumber Extent Report dependencies to the Project
 The latest version of the extentreports-cucumber4-adapter jar is 1.0.7 which will be primarily used here.
-The extentreports-cucumber4-adapter version 1.0.7 POM includes version 4.0.1 of cucumber-core and cucumber-java jars which need to be excluded from this dependency using the exclusion tag.

-Note: The extentreports-cucumber4-adapter jar needs to be modified for running with Cucumber version greater than 4.2.0.

 ### Cucumber version 4.0.0 to 4.2.0
 The extentreports-cucumber4-adapter version 1.0.7 jar from maven repository works by default for the following Cucumber